guardrex/ms-identity-docs-code-dotnet/spa-blazor-wasm/README.md

 languages:
 - csharp
 page_type: sample
-name: ASP.NET Core 8.0 Blazor WebAssembly that accesses Microsoft Graph
+name: ASP.NET Core in .NET 8 Blazor WebAssembly that accesses Microsoft Graph
-description: This ASP.NET Core 8.0 Blazor WebAssembly that signs in and contacts Microsoft Graph on behalf of the user.
+description: This ASP.NET Core in .NET 8 Blazor WebAssembly app that signs in and contacts Microsoft Graph on behalf of the user.
 The code in this sample is used by one or more articles on docs.microsoft.com.
 products:
 - azure
 - entra-id